MoonGoblinDev/WNReader/Privacy Policy.md

 •	App Improvement: Anonymous usage data helps us make WNReader better for all users.

 Information Sharing
-•	All information & privacy will not leave your device, all of it is stored locally and we don't collect anything
+•	All information & privacy data will not leave your device, all of it is stored locally and we don't collect anything
 •	We do not sell or rent your personal information to third parties.

 Security